 Wild Alaskan king salmon is known for its rich flavor, oily texture, fatty acid content, and limited supply.
-Also known as chinook salmon, this is the most coveted of all salmon species.
-With some growing to be over 100lbs, king salmon spend their entire adult lives building up their muscle and fat content to make the 2,000 mile journey upriver to spawn.
-Fishermen strategically place themselves to harvest the salmon at the beginning of their run before the muscle and fat has wasted away.
-This is also why the king salmon has the highest levels of omega-3 fatty acids.
+Also known as chinook salmon, this is the most desirable of all salmon species.
+With some growing to be over 100lbs, this type of salmon spends its entire adult life building up their muscle and fat content to make the 2,000-mile journey upriver to spawn.
+Fishermen strategically place themselves to harvest king salmon at the beginning of their run, just before the muscle and fat has wasted away.
+The result is a plump, decadent fish.
+This is also why chinook salmon have the highest levels of omega-3 fatty acids.

-There is a set limit of how many king salmon can be caught in southeast Alaska, where harvests are controlled by a maritime treaty between the U.S. Still, with declining numbers, there are tough restrictions in effect all over Alaska.
-This year, outside of treaty areas, the harvest of King Salmon was under 100,000 fish.
+There is a set limit of how many kings can be caught in southeast Alaska, where harvests are controlled by a maritime treaty between the United States and Canada.
+Still, with declining numbers, there are tough restrictions in effect all over Alaska.
+This year, outside of treaty areas, the king harvest was under 100,000 fish.
 As such, it’s no surprise that this salmon is often twice as expensive as other salmon.
-The average king salmon is 36 inches long and weighs about 30 lbs.
+The average alaskan king salmon is 36 inches long and weighs about 30 lbs.

 More Info and Articles about Wild Alaskan King Salmon